Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Introduction

 \section{Introduction}

 Sequential decision making aims to optimize interactions with the world (exploit), while simultaneously learning how the world operates (explore).
-Its origins can be traced back to the beginning of the past century, with important contributions within the field of statistics by~\citet{j-Thompson1935} and later~\citet{j-Robbins1952}.

-The multi-armed bandit (MAB) is a natural abstraction for a wide variety of real-world challenges that require learning while simultaneously maximizing rewards~\cite{j-Lai1985, b-Lattimore2019}.
+The multi-armed bandit (MAB)~\citep{b-Lattimore2020} is a natural abstraction for a wide variety of real-world challenges that require learning while simultaneously maximizing rewards~\citep{j-Lai1985}.
 The name `bandit' finds its origin in the playing strategy one must devise when facing a row of slot machines.
 The contextual MAB, where at each interaction with the world side information (known as `context') is available, is a natural extension of the bandit problem.
-Recently, a renaissance of the study of MAB algorithms has flourished~\cite{j-Agrawal2011,ip-Maillard2011}, and it has attracted interest from industry as well, due to its impact in digital advertising and products~\cite{j-Li2010, ic-Chapelle2011}.
+The study of the exploration-exploitation trade-off can be traced back to the beginning of the past century, with important contributions by~\citet{j-Thompson1935}, ~\citet{j-Robbins1952} and \citet{j-Lai1985}.
+Recently, a renaissance of the study of MAB algorithms has flourished~\citep{j-Slivkins2019,b-Lattimore2020}, attracting interest for its application in science, medicine, engineering, business and operations research~\citep{ip-Li2010,j-Villar2015,ip-Hill2017,j-Aziz2021}.
+In practice, bandit applications are personalized via the contextual MAB paradigm, and often deal continuous observations: \eg to measure dwell time in online advertising and content recommendation, or to quantify drug responses in clinical trials.

-\citet{j-Thompson1933} sampling, also known as posterior sampling~\cite{j-Russo2014}, provides an elegant approach that tackles the exploration-exploitation dilemma in MABs.
+Among the many bandit algorithms available, \citet{j-Thompson1933} sampling provides an elegant approach to tackle the exploration-exploitation dilemma.
 It updates a posterior over expected rewards for each arm, and chooses actions based on the probability that they are optimal.
-It has been empirically and theoretically proven to perform competitively for MAB models within the exponential family~\cite{ic-Chapelle2011,j-Agrawal2012,j-Agrawal2012a,ic-Korda2013}.
-Besides, its applicability to the more general reinforcement learning setting of Markov Decision Processes~\cite{j-Burnetas1997} has recently tracked momentum as well~\cite{ip-Gopalan2015,ic-Ouyang2017}.
-Thompson sampling and the Bayesian approach to the MAB problem facilitate not only generative and interpretable modeling, but sequential and batch processing as well.
-A Thompson sampling policy requires access to posterior samples of the model.
-Unfortunately, maintaining such posterior is intractable for distributions not in the exponential family~\cite{ic-Korda2013,j-Russo2018}.
+It has been empirically and theoretically proven to perform competitively for MAB models within the exponential family~\citep{ip-Agrawal2013a,ip-Agrawal2013,ic-Korda2013}.
+Its applicability to the more general reinforcement learning setting of Markov decision processes~\citep{j-Burnetas1997} has tracked momentum as well~\citep{ip-Gopalan2015,ic-Ouyang2017}.
+A Thompson sampling policy requires access to posterior samples of the true reward model.
+Unfortunately, maintaining such posterior is intractable for distributions not in the exponential family~\citep{j-Russo2018}.
+Therefore, developing practical MAB methods to balance exploration and exploitation in domains that do not pertain to such a reward family remains largely unsolved.